Variability of the X-ray obscuring wind in Mrk 335 with XMM-Newton/RGS: Discussion

 A natural implication is that this multi-phase wind contributes to the long-term obscuration behaviour of \mrk.
 The long-term \swift/XRT light curve (Fig.~\ref{fig:pn_nu_lc}) shows that the source spends extended periods in suppressed X-ray states, punctuated by occasional recoveries to higher flux.
 Variations in the column density and/or covering fraction of a clumpy obscurer crossing the line of sight, while the outflow kinematics remain broadly stable, could account for part of the observed X-ray variability.
 The similarity between the X-ray and UV outflow velocities further supports an origin at BLR scales, where changes in the projected covering fraction on timescales of days to months are expected.
-The long-term evolution of the obscurer is discussed further in Section~\ref{sec:longterm}.

-Interestingly, the outflow velocities of these three obscurer components are comparable to the moderately fast, highly ionised winds recently detected in the Fe\,K band of several Seyfert~1 galaxies (e.g. NGC 4151, MCG-6-30-15) with \textit{XRISM} \citep[e.g.][]{Xiang25,Brenneman25}.
-This similarity hints at a possible connection between the soft X-ray obscurer and hotter phases traced by Fe\,K absorption, suggesting a continuous outflow spanning a broad range of ionisation.
-A \textit{XRISM} \citep{Tashiro25} observation of \mrk\ would provide a decisive test, as its high spectral resolution in the Fe\,K band could determine whether the same velocity-stratified outflow extends into the highly ionised regime.